microsoft/generative-ai-for-beginners/8-building-search-applications/README.md

 This solution was built and tested on Windows 11, macOS, and Ubuntu 22.04 using Python 3.10 or later.
 You can download Python from [python.org](https://www.python.org/downloads/).

-## Assignment - let's enable students
+## Assignment - building a search application, to enable students

 We introduced our startup at the beginning of this lesson.
 Now it's time to enable the students to build a search application for their assessments.

-## Creating the Azure OpenAI Services

 In this assignment, you will create the Azure OpenAI Services that will be used to build the search application.
 You will create the following Azure OpenAI Services.
 You'll need an Azure subscription to complete this assignment.